aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 {{< /highlight >}}

 **Compact PDF417**
 *Compact PDF417* can be used when space limitations are the main concern and barcode damage is unlikely.
-It has less data density compared with other 2D barcodes; however, owing to its property to have a length 64 times larger than height, it is more suitable for narrow rectangular areas with size limitations.
+It has less data density compared with other 2D barcodes; however, owing to its property to have a length 64 times larger than its height, it is more suitable for narrow rectangular areas with size limitations.

 <p align="center"><image src="compactpdf417.png"></p>